adrem42/Copilot-for-FSLabs/topics/flows.md

-# Flows
+# Flows of the Pilot Monitoring
 ___
 ### Preflight

-* Check FMGC data insertion (doesn't actually check anything, just cycles through the pages :)
+* Check FMGC data insertion (or rather, pretend to be checking something while just staring at the pages :)
 * Set up the EFIS

 #### Trigger: